 Health has nothing to do with “killing” or “detoxing.”
-It has to do with one thing only: synchronizing with time.
+It has to do with one thing: synchronizing with time.

-There are two different mechanisms at work: perception and calibration.
+There are two different mechanisms: perception and calibration.
 We may perceive ourselves as being in the right time signature, but be cycling time at the wrong speed.
 Or we may perceive ourselves as being in the wrong time signature, but be cycling time at the right speed.

 If we cycle time at the speed of the past (i.e. too quickly), it’s Parkinson’s.
 If we cycle time at the speed of the future (i.e. too slowly), it’s ALS.
 These are errors in calibration.